FabienRoger/Countergen/docs/countergen/data_augmentation.rst

 Then, you will create variations of your data belonging to different categories.
 The object which allows you to do that is an :py:class:`Augmenter`: it can transform inputs to any of its target categories.

-.. autoclass:: countergen.types.Augmenter
+.. autoclass:: countergen.Augmenter
    :members:

 For instance, for an :py:class:`Augmenter`: that can convert to categories "male" and "female", applying the ``transform`` function to "She left the store" with a target category of "male" should output "He left the store", and if the target category is "female", it should return the sentence unchanged.

 You can use your :py:class:`Augmenter`: by calling the :py:meth:`Dataset.augment`: method, which will give your an :py:class:`AugmentedDataset`:

-.. autoclass:: countergen.types.AugmentedDataset
+.. autoclass:: countergen.AugmentedDataset
    :members:

 You can also call :py:func:`generate_all_variations` directly.